IT21 - Lump Sum Payments (Redundancy/Retirement)

 Note: With effect from 1 January 2011 the amount of the tax-free sum which can be received from an approved pension fund has been restricted to €200,000.
 Therefore C cannot exceed a maximum €200,000 in SCSB computations for 2011 and subsequent years.

-If an employee has less than 3 years paid service with an employer prior to the date of leaving, the pay of the last 36 months of paid service is taken into account in arriving at the average for one year.
+If an employee has less than 3 years paid service with an employer prior to the date of leaving, the pay for the total period of paid service in that employment is taken into account in arriving at the average for one year.

 A retirement lump sum of €60,000 was received on retirement.
 This is the first lump sum paid to the individual.